Freight Delivery Requirements

 If something is missing, make a note of it on the delivery receipt before you sign it.
 Example: "Received 2 out of 3 pieces."

-Call us immediately at 866-997-4657 to let us know if you are missing something.
+Email us immediately to let us know if you are missing something.
 We will contact the shipping company to locate the missing item(s) or have them replaced.

 Important: It is your responsibility to inspect the packaging before the driver leaves.
 If the packaging appears to be damaged in any way (even if it appears minor), please inspect the merchandise inside and note the damage on the delivery receipt before you sign.
-This will aid in the return/replacement process or you may refuse the delivery.
+This will aid in the return/replacement process.

 Do not sign the delivery receipt without first inspecting the packaging.
 If your item(s) does arrive damaged, write "Damaged" near your signature on the delivery receipt.
 Please send photos of the damaged item and the damaged packaging to firstname.lastname@example.org within 3 business days of receiving the shipment and we will process an insurance claim on your behalf.